Native Animals in Germany

 The Purple heron (Ardea purpurea) is a gracefully built heron, reaching up to 90 centimeters in height, with striking reddish-brown plumage and a long, tapering beak.
 It skillfully hunts in shallow waters for prey such as fish, amphibians, and insects.
 The breeding season usually begins in May.
 Nests are well concealed within dense reed beds, often built in colonies alongside other herons.
 In Germany, the purple heron is among the rare breeding birds, found mainly in extensive reed landscapes in the south and west of the country.

-Native Animals in Germany: Encounter Wildlife Up Close
+Native Animals in Germany

 Experience Nature, Discover Diversity – Wildlife on Your Doorstep